 Enterprising - entrepreneurs program.

 How do they spend their money?

-Should I donate to Asylum Seeker Resource Centre?
+Should I donate to ASRC?

 We have investigated the finances, operations and results of ASRC and present our evaluation in a report that you can download now.
 This evaluation shows you how your donation is spent, who is running the organisation and whether there are any potential conflicts of interest.
 It also examines whether the charity can demonstrate that they are delivering meaningful results.
 Finally, it contains our recommendations for potential donors and the reasoning behind them.

 Download our complete evaluation of ASRC below to find out if they're the charity for you.

 Find out whether ASRC is the charity for you.
 In this evaluation we describe what this charity does and why, what you should know about them, how your money is spent, who is running the organisation and whether they deliver results.
 Last of all, we recommend whether you should donate to them based on the findings of our analysis.